As an MSF donor, you can feel confident that we will use your money in a responsible, effective, and innovative way.

 What is the highest salary in MSF UK?

-How did the board set the Executive Director’s salary?
+How is the Executive Director’s salary set?

 Please find below copies of our annual accounts and activity reports.
 You can easily download them by right-clicking and choosing 'Save link as ...'.